seungbum03/adv-sys-programming/README.md

 ### Abstract
 - Uploaded most fastest and highly efficient merge code only.
-- The average consumed time was 15.49sec.
+- The average consumed time was 13.55sec.
-- The most fastest time was 13.04sec.
 - fread() was used for upgrading the performance